-It is possible to create customized layouts based on the master definition and override the settings concerning the visual aspects of the layout and data components.
-It is also possible to make a field editable although it is marked as non-editable in the master layout.
+It is possible to create customized layouts based on the main definition and override the settings concerning the visual aspects of the layout and data components.
+It is also possible to make a field editable although it is marked as non-editable in the main layout.
 Custom layouts are available for all admin users and can be made available to standard users through the workspace settings.

 In the object editor, the layout can then be chosen via the reload button.
 Note that any data changes will be lost.